a11yphant/a11yphant/documentation.md

 ### Testing

-We write tests in the frontend and the backend to assure code quality.
+We write tests in the frontend and the backend to ensure code quality.
 We primarily have the following tests across our three applications:
 - **API**
     - Unit Tests
     - Integration Tests (with the DB and business logic)